Nancy Chodorow: Education

 Chodorow graduated from Radcliffe College in 1966, where she studied under Beatrice Whiting and W.M.
 Whiting.
 Chodorow's undergraduate work focused on personality and cultural anthropology.
 She received her Ph.D. in sociology from Brandeis University in 1975.
 Philip Slater influenced her studies and directed her focus to the unconscious phenomena of psychoanalysis.
 Following her PhD, Chodorow received clinical training at the University of California, Berkeley, Department of Psychology (1984–86) and the San Francisco Psychoanalytic Institute (1985–1993).
+She was the recipient of numerous fellowships, including Harvard Radcliffe (2001-2002), the Stanford Center for Advanced Study, the Guggenheim Foundation, the American Council for Learned Societies, and the National Endowment for the Humanities.

 Death

 Chodorow died on October 14, 2025, at the age of 81.

 Influences

 Sigmund Freud

 Freudian psychoanalysis is a major influence on Chodorow's work.
 She critiques Freudian analysis from a feminist perspective to understand the mother-child relationship.
 Chodorow draws on the Freudian model of female development to suggest a link between a girl's gender development and the strength of her relationship with her mother.
 Based on Freudian theory, Chodorow argues that the Oedipus complex symbolically separates male children from their mothers, while young girls continue to identify with and remain attached to their mothers.
 Chodorow posits that Freud's theory of the Oedipal conflict and revolution depends on the father being present at the right time.
 Chodorow suggests that females resolve their inner conflict by converting envy of male privilege into heterosexual desire.

 Chodorow also uses Sigmund Freud's theory to argue that differences between men and women are largely due to capitalism and the absent father.
 She acknowledges economic changes occurring around 2003 and their psychological impact on rearing both sexes with regard to shared parenting.
 She argues that the development of shared parenting has challenged the traditional mothering role, leaving mothers and children with less time together.

 Chodorow contends that Freudian theory suppresses women.
 She draws on Freud's concept of how nature becomes culture, creating a "second nature," to argue that gender is formed and organized through both social institutions and transformations in consciousness and psyche.
 She uses Freud's idea of intrapsychic structures—the id, ego, and superego—to argue that the internal workings of males and females are structurally different due to socialization, not inherent differences.